patrickdk77/hampton-bay-fan-mqtt/README.md

 ...corresponds to a fan ID of `1000`

 ### Home Assistant
-To use this in Home Assistant as an MQTT Fan and MQTT Light, I'm using this config
+To use this in Home Assistant as an MQTT Fan and MQTT Light, I'm using this config for hamptonbay
 ```yaml
 fan:
 - platform: mqtt